2020 Best Invention

 Written by the Upsolve TeamLegally reviewed by Attorney Andrea Wimmer

-What’s Debt Collection?
+What Is Debt Collection?

 Debt collection is the effort a lender or debt collection agency makes to get a delinquent borrower to repay some or all of the debt they owe.
 When a debt goes into collection, the borrower may be contacted in several ways, including telephone calls, written correspondence, and even notice of lawsuits being personally served in some cases.
-Debt collectors have several tools to recoup the money owed.
-Wage garnishment and asset repossession following entry of a judgment are two examples.

 When Do Debt Collection Agencies Get Involved?

-If your lender has been trying to reach you because you’re delinquent in your payments, it’s wise to talk to them to see whether you can work out an arrangement instead of letting your account go to collections.
-In all likelihood, your lender will eventually sell your debt to either a collection agency or a company that buys debts.
+If you don't, your lender will likely eventually sell your debt to either a collection agency or a company that buys debts.
 This will create a blemish on your credit report and lower your FICO or credit score.
-This all happens in addition to any late payments that will have already appeared on your credit report.
+Any late payments or missed payments leading up to collections will also hurt your credit score.

 • Credit card debts